kapawlak/128A_Remote/Site/lab2.md

 ::: Question
-(a) By how much do your results for the current differ between the two exercises?
+1. By how much do your results for the current differ between the two exercises?

-(b) Propose sources of the *discrepancy* between your measured values of the current in the previous question.
+2. Propose sources of the *discrepancy* between your measured values of the current in the previous question.

-(c) How could you improve these experiments to minimize the discrepancy in the future?
+3. How could you improve these experiments to minimize the discrepancy in the future?
 :::

 # Write-up